nrfconnect/sdk-nrf/doc/nrf/protocols/wifi/stack_configuration.rst

 Usage profiles
 **************

-The nRF70 Series driver can be used in the following profiles (not an exhaustive list):
+The nRF Wi-Fi driver can be used in the following profiles (not an exhaustive list):

 .. list-table::
    :header-rows: 1